braze-inc/braze-docs/_docs/_developer_guide/platform_wide/feature_flags/faq.md

 ### Can I create a segment of users who are currently in a feature flag? {#feature-flag-filter}

 This is on our product roadmap.
-To help prioritize this, please raise this feedback with your Braze account team.
+To help prioritize this, please raise this feedback with your Braze account team, or email our team: [feature-flags-feedback@braze.com](mailto:feature-flags-feedback@braze.com).

 ## Technical Topics